gueff/blogimus/README.md

 1. cd to /trunk/modules/Blogixx/data/post/
 2. say you want to post an article for date `2016-03-14`, then you need to create the folders:

         $ mkdir -p 2016/03/14

 3. change into the new folder:

         cd 2016/03/14

 4. create a new file.
 The filename should represent the title of the new post.

         touch "Linux: how to use iptables.md"

 Don't worry about spaces, colons and double-colons in the filename.
 It will work.

 Now you can edit this file writing **Markdown** Syntax

 ##<a name="CreateAPage"> Create a Page
-1. cd to /trunk/modules/Blogixx/data/page/2
-2. create a new file.
+cd to `/trunk/modules/Blogixx/data/page/` and create a new file.
 The filename should represent the title of the new Page.

+        $ cd /trunk/modules/Blogixx/data/page/
-    touch "Contact.md"
+        $ touch "Contact.md"

 Now you can edit this file writing **Markdown** Syntax

 ##<a name="Templating"> Templating / Design
 See `/trunk/modules/Blogixx/templates/` for the Smarty template files which will be used for Blogixx.